-The first element is caused by the different models for settlement of production and consumption imbalance; the one- and two-price system15.
+The first element is caused by the different models for settlement of production and consumption imbalance; the one- and two-price system.
 A BRP for consumption's imbalance is settled at the regulating power price, irrespectively of the system's total imbalance (one-price system).
 A BRP for production's imbalances is on the other hand dependent on the system's total imbalance.
 BRPs imbalances in the same direction as the system's total imbalance, which consequently contribute to the total imbalance of the system, are settled at the area's regulating power price.
-If the BRP imbalance is in the opposite direction of the system's total imbalance and which consequently remedy the total imbalance of the system are settled at the area's electricity spot price (two-price system).
+If the BRP imbalance is in the opposite direction of the system's total imbalance and consequently remedies the total imbalance of the system, it is settled at the area's electricity spot price (two-price system).
 A BRP for consumption will therefore, overall, have less risk in an arbitrage situation than a BRP for production.
-However, this imbalance settlement is harmonized across the Nordics, and any change to it would have to be coordinated between all Nordic TSOs.
-Therefore, it is out of scope of this countertrade model selection to alter the pricing system for imbalance.
+However, this imbalance settlement is harmonized across the Nordics, and any change to it would have to be coordinated between all